G-Research/siembol/docs/services/siembol_parsing_services.md

     - `parse_metadata` - Parsing json metadata from input key records using `metadata_prefix` added to metadata field names, by default `metadata_`
 - `parsing_settings` - Parsing settings depends on parsing application type
 ### Single Parser
-The application integrates single parser
+The application integrates single parser only.
 - `parser_name` - The name of the parser from parser configurations
 - `output_topic`- The kafka topic for publishing parsed messages
 ### Router parsing
 The application integrates multiple parsers.
 First, the router parser parses the input message and after its processing  the next parser is selected from the list of parsers based on pattern matching of the routing field.